-- (a) Fell all trees equal to or greater than 8 inches DBH not needed to meet residual stand specifications in the section titled, "Thinning Specifications," except those designated as "Reserved Timber." - (b) Fell all trees and snags on Area III R/W. - (c) Fell all snags which are on the uphill side and within 25 feet slope distance of roads to be constructed as shown on Exhibit A. - (d) Trees that will damage roads shall be felled prior to road construction or improvement. - (e) Prior to felling in Areas I and II, PURCHASER shall arrange to have all the cutters who will work in Areas I and II meet with STATE to review the requirements specified in the sections titled, "Felling," "Thinning Specifications," and "Reserved Timber."
-PURCHASER shall give STATE 48 hours advance notice before starting a new cutter on Areas I and II to allow STATE the opportunity to brief the cutter on these sections. - (f) Treetops below minimum log diameter shall be bucked off prior to yarding. - (g) All tail lift trees which sustain "major damage" shall be topped or girdled at least 40 feet high for snag creation. - (h) Hardwood, noble fir, and cedar trees shall not be felled without prior approval from STATE except in rights-of-way, skid roads, cable corridors, and landings.

-- (i) Prior to felling a setting, all skid roads, landings, cable corridors, intermediate support trees, rub trees, and tailholds shall be marked on the setting by PURCHASER and approved by STATE.
+- (a) Fell all trees equal to or greater than 8 inches DBH not needed to meet residual stand specifications in the section titled, "Thinning Specifications," except those designated as "Reserved Timber." - (b) Fell all trees and snags on Area III R/W. - (c) Fell all snags which are within 25 feet slope distance of roads to be constructed as shown on Exhibit A. - (d) Trees that will damage roads shall be felled prior to road construction or improvement. - (e) Prior to felling in the timber sale area, PURCHASER shall arrange to have all the cutters who will work in the timber sale area meet with STATE to review the requirements specified in the sections titled, "Felling," "Thinning Specifications," and "Reserved Timber."
+PURCHASER shall give STATE 48 hours advance notice before starting a new cutter on the timber sale area to allow STATE the opportunity to brief the cutter on these sections. - (f) All tail lift trees which sustain "major damage" shall be topped or girdled at least 40 feet high for snag creation. - (g) Hardwood and cedar trees shall not be felled without prior approval from STATE, except in rights-of-way, skid roads, cable corridors, and landings. - (h) Prior to felling a setting, all skid roads, landings, cable corridors, intermediate support trees, rub trees, and tailholds shall be marked on the setting by PURCHASER and approved by STATE.
 Felling of trees within cable corridors, skid roads, and landings shall be done prior to felling the remainder of the setting.
-Rub trees may be removed after the setting has been approved by STATE. - (j) Fallers are required to identify and fall trees that show infection by Phellinus weirii, a root disease, on Areas I and II.
-Any Douglas-fir that is within 20 feet of a stump showing symptoms of Phellinus must also be felled.
-Prior to felling on the timber sale area, PURCHASER shall arrange to have all the cutters that will work on Areas I and II meet with STATE to review the indicators of this disease.
+Rub trees may be removed after the setting has been approved by STATE. - (i) Fallers are required to identify and fall trees that show infection by Phellinus weirii, a root disease, on the timber sale area.
+Any Douglas-fir that is within 15 feet of a stump showing symptoms of Phellinus must also be felled.
+Prior to felling on the timber sale area, PURCHASER shall arrange to have all the cutters who will work on the timber sale area meet with STATE to review the indicators of this disease. - (j) Mark the top of these stumps with two parallel chain saw cuts.
+Cuts shall be made perpendicular to the face cut and be a minimum of 1 inch in depth.